Direct Characterization of Quantum Measurements using Weak Values

-\textit{Experiment.} The experimental setup is shown in Fig. \ref{Expsetup} (a).
-We employ single photons to characterize the photonic measuring apparatus in the polarization DOF in the `Weak Measurement' module.
-By referring to the polarization of photons as the QS, we prepare the pre-selected state through a polarizer and a half-wave plate (HWP).
-Then, the pre-selected photons input a polarizing beam displacer (PBD), which converts the polarization-encoded QS to the path-encoded.
-The polarization of photons in the two paths, is employed as the MS. We use the computational basis $\{|0\rangle,|1\rangle\}$ referring to the $|H\rangle$ and $|V\rangle$ for polarization qubit or the upper and lower path for the path qubit.
+\textit{Experiment.}-- The experimental setup is shown in Fig. \ref{Expsetup}.
+By referring to the polarization DOF of photons as the QS, we prepare the pre-selected state through a polarizer and a half-wave plate (HWP).
+Then, the pre-selected photons input a polarizing beam displacer (PBD), which converts the polarization-encoded QS to path-encoded.
+The polarization of photons in the two paths is employed as the MS. We use the computational basis $\{|0\rangle,|1\rangle\}$ referring to the $|H\rangle$ and $|V\rangle$ for polarization qubit or the upper and lower path for the path qubit.
 A HWP at $45^\circ$ placed in path `1' initializes the MS to $|0\rangle_m$.
-The coupling Hamiltonian $\hat{H} = g\delta(t-t_0)\hat{\pi}_i\hat{M}$ is realized by rotating $g/2$ degree the HWP placed in $i$th path.
-Since the post-selection on QS and the measurement of MS are physically commutable, we first perform the projective measurement on the MS with the following combination of a quarter-wave plate (QWP), a HWP and a polarizer \cite{Chen:s}.
-Afterwards, the transmitted photons are recombined in a PBD to transform the path-encoded QS back to the polarization-encoded.
-The subsequent HWP at $45^\circ$ is to exchange the reversed $|H\rangle$ and $|V\rangle$ during the coupling process.
+The coupling Hamiltonian $\hat{H} = g\delta(t-t_0)\hat{\pi}_j\hat{\sigma}_y$ is realized by rotating $g/2$ degrees the HWP placed in $j$th path.
+Since the post-selection on the QS and the measurement of the MS are physically commutable, we first perform the projective measurement on the MS with the following combination of a quarter-wave plate (QWP), a HWP and a polarizer \cite{Chen:s}.
+Afterwards, the transmitted photons are recombined with the subsequent HWP at $45^\circ$ compensating the changes of the polarization during the coupling process.
 Finally, the quantum measurement, which is to be characterized, implements the post-selection on the QS.